-I like to cycle solo for many reasons.
+I like adventure cycling solo for many reasons.
 I enjoy my own company, and moving at my own rhythm.
-Pace is important, but it also leaves more to chance or fate.
+The pace is important, but it also leaves more to chance or fate.
 Bonds forge quickly.
 Touring cyclists converge and become interdependent for a week at a time, and then bid each other farewell.
 There is something beautiful about this.

 Tell me the story of how you lost your phone.
 Where/when/how etc.?
 Why did it halt your progress so much (was your itinerary on it, were you using for directions, etc.?)

 I set out in early March 2018 and headed immediately for the Black Mountains (Werner Herzog’s voice ringing in my ears).
 A chilly wind set in and before I knew it I was cycling alongside rifts of dense snow.
 Mornings were frosty but invigorating.
 I hadn’t packed for cold weather.
 I thought, wtf France?

 Barely a week into the trip I was in Aix-en-Provence, a delightful historic town 20km north of Marseille.
 Winding up out of its valley, I stopped to check the map (I had by this point upgraded to a smartphone).
 It was only then that I realized – my phone was missing.
 Plus my bank card was in its case.
 How did I let this happen?
 I scoured the side of the road for the kilometers I had just passed, but could not find them for toffee.
 What was I going to do?